hms-dbmi/viv/IMAGE_RENDERING.md

 #### 2. Serving Data Efficiently

 Most high resolution tiling image viewing systems rely on `jpeg` files, which can obtain 10:1 compression ratios with imperceptible loss of quality, to serve the image tiles.
 The `jpeg` files are very small and therefore there is minimal bottleneck with network requests.
-However, this file type/compression scheme is [not an easy option](https://caniuse.com/#feat=jpegxr) (realistically) for more than 8 bits of data per channel in current browsers (they do not ship with the decompression algorithm for more than 8 bit data), nor is it clear that we wish to lose any precision in what is essentially a scientific measurement.
+However, this file type/compression scheme is [not an easy option](https://caniuse.com/#feat=jpegxr) at this moment for more than 8 bits of data per channel in current browsers as they do not ship with the decompression algorithm for more than 8 bit data.
+However libraries like [zarr.js](https://github.com/gzuidhof/zarr.js) and [geotiff.js](https://github.com/geotiffjs/geotiff.js) could eventually use [an implementation](https://github.com/mozilla/pdf.js/blob/fa4b431091c51a82315dce7da7b848cc6498bcea/src/core/jpg.js) to decode said data.
+It also it clear that we wish to lose any precision in what is essentially a scientific measurement.
 The other popular image file type, `png`, achieves considerably worse compression (around 2:1) but is lossless.

 Our approach to solving this is twofold.

 First, we **_store the image in a compressed, "raw" format_** that can be decoded in the browser.
-For this, we currently use [zarr](https://zarr.readthedocs.io/en/stable/) with [zarr.js](https://github.com/gzuidhof/zarr.js). **Zarr** essentially stores matrices of data using the same algorithm as png (`DEFLATE`) but very flexibly, in that the data can be of any size, in any shape.
-For our purposes, it is best to store the data as flattened image tiles, which can then be read in the client by **Zarr.js**.
-Taking a step back to see why this is necessary, let us note that **WebGL** uses flat arrays and offset parameters to know how to scan the data so it can be passed down to the shaders - therefore pre-flattening the data before it reaches the client will result in best performance.
-Thus, we flatten each image array of the pyramid in `tileSize x tileSize` passes over the data using [numpy](https://numpy.org/) and then store this in a **Zarr** file folder for efficient use.
-For example, if you have a `1028x1028x3` image with `tileSize` equal to 128, the data would be converted into a `10 x 10 x 128 x 128 x 3` numpy array (i.e the top `128x128` entries of the original image becomes a block, then the next `128x128` entries and so forth), and then flattened in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order) to be served to the client.
-Another advantage to this is that we can store each channel separately, thereby making our individual requests smaller and our application better an switching channels on and off- to render one channel, you only have to request one channel's worth of data, instead of requesting all 3 (or 4) channels needed in a "normal" image format.
+For this client-side work, we currently use **zarr** with **[zarr.js](https://github.com/gzuidhof/zarr.js)** and **[geotiff.js](https://github.com/geotiffjs/geotiff.js)**.

+**[zarr](https://zarr.readthedocs.io/en/stable/)** essentially stores matrices of data in chunks using a variety of compression methods but very flexibly, in that the data can be of "any size", in "any shape".
+In other words, **zarr** stores n-dimensional chunks of the matrix in compressed file blobs, each flattened in row major order (this is basically how `numpy` stores data interally in memory as well, I believe).
+Taking a step back to see why this is helpful, let us note that **WebGL** uses flat arrays and offset parameters to know how to scan the data so it can be passed down to the shaders - therefore **zarr**'s internal use of flattened data before it reaches the client results in very good performance.
+Thus, we store each image array of the pyramid in `tileSize x tileSize` passes over the data using [numpy](https://numpy.org/) and then store this in a **zarr** file folder for efficient use.
+For example, if you have a `1028x1028x3` image with `tileSize` equal to 128, you could think of the data as being converted into a `10 x 10 x 128 x 128 x 3` matrix (i.e the top `128x128` entries of the original image becomes a block, then the next `128x128` entries and so forth), and then stored in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order) to be served to the client.
+Thus you could request tile `A x B` and, in one request, get the `A x B`th chunk of size `128 x 128 x 3`, already flattened.
+Another advantage to this is that we can store each channel separately, thereby making our individual requests smaller and our application better an switching channels on and off- to render one channel, you only have to request one channel's worth of data, instead of requesting all channels needed in a "normal" image format. `TIFF` files are stored somehwat similarly but rather using the `tiff` file format so all the data lives in one file and then **geotiff.js** makes range requests to get a tiles' worth of flattened image data.
+All this is to say, if you have a method that can store image data in a way that the client can efficiently request a tile's worth of data in one request, you can use that as the "backend" for this project (for example, if you had a `javascript` `hdf5` reader, you could probably use that!).

 Second, **_we make use of [HTTP2](https://en.wikipedia.org/wiki/HTTP/2)_** to speed up the requests.
-Even though the requests are not particularly large (normally far less than 500kb per tile with a `512x512` tile size, 8bits of data), there are many of them and in normal HTTP, they block one another after a certain point. **HTTP2** more or less circumvents this blocking problem, essentially reducing the time needed to make a request by the number of requests made.
+Even though the requests are not particularly large (normally far less than 2MB per tile with a `512x512` tile size, 16bits of data), there are many of them and in normal HTTP, they block one another after a certain point. **HTTP2** more or less circumvents this blocking problem, essentially reducing the time needed to make a request by the number of requests made.
 A possible extension of this is to use [gRPC](https://en.wikipedia.org/wiki/GRPC) (which uses **HTTP2** under the hood together with [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)) but for now, **HTTP2** alone works well enough.

 ## Pitfalls of other routes